*By act of the Florida Legislature Occupational Licenses are now called Business Tax Receipts.

 New businesses must obtain their local business tax prior to engaging in their enterprise.
 This varies depending on the type of business, employees, and seating.
 To apply for a local business tax, contact the Tax Collector’s Office at (352) 341-6500, option 3, or visit any Tax Collector’s Office.

 The information needed to obtain a local business tax includes, but is not limited to the following items:

-(1) Business name; Owner(s) or President’s Name; Mailing Address; Physical Location of Business; Telephone Number(s); and a copy of the Fictitious Name Registration and/or Corporation Papers.
+(1) Business name; Owner(s) or President’s Name; Mailing Address; Physical Location of Business; Telephone Number(s); and active registration per the Florida Division of Corporations.

 (2) Businesses regulated by the State of Florida or County Agencies, a copy of the documents provided by the state or county, as proof of your compliance, will be required with your application for an initial local business tax.